vitobellini/vitobellini.github.io/_posts/2018-09-29-semauto-semantics-aware-autoencoder.md

 \end{dcases}
 $$

-During the feed forward and backpropagation steps, we need to multiply weight matrices with the mask M because we want to prevent both inputs and errors to propagate through unconnected features in the hidden layer.
+During the feed forward and backpropagation steps, a matrix multiplication between the weight matrices and the mask M it is needed to prevent both inputs and errors to propagate through unconnected features in the hidden layer.

 Therefore it is possible to compute neurons' value for hidden and output layer as: